 The Andrews Community Counseling Center (ACCC) provides free psychological services to individuals in the Michiana community who may otherwise not have access to mental health care.
 We rely on donations to support resources that benefit clients and training of the graduate students who provide services at the ACCC, such as, replacing the 25-year-old carpet and furniture to create a more therapeutic environment.
 Funds are also needed for resources to enhance counseling, diagnosis, and treatment outcomes.
 By serving the community surrounding Andrews University, we seek to change the world by collaboratively improving the lives of those in our community.
 We affirm our faith in God by applying the knowledge we seek through scholarly endeavors with the compassion and care modeled by Christ.

-When you partner with the university Department of Athletics, your gifts support the Cardinal Athletic programs for men’s and women’s basketball, soccer, and ice hockey.
+When you partner with Andrews University Department of Athletics, your gifts support the Cardinal Athletic programs for men's and women's basketball, soccer, and ice hockey.
 The Athletic Department provides Intramural opportunities for all students to participate in soccer, futsal, flag football, golf, badminton and volleyball.
 Your gifts also support student mission trips, community outreach, equipment, and uniforms.

 Specific areas where you want your gift to be used can be identified in My Instructions below.